textileio/powergate/docs/manual_installation.md

 As mentioned before, the default folder where Lotus will save all its state is `~/.lotus`.
 Apart from containing the `config.toml` file, it includes the `keystore` folder.
 This folder contains *all the keys of wallets created in Lotus*.
 It's essential to understand the consequences of this fact correctly.

-The Lotus node will manage all wallets addresses used by Powergate, thus its private keys are contained in this folder.
+The Lotus node will manage all wallet addresses used by Powergate, thus its private keys are contained in this folder.
 Therefore, take necessary precautions such as:
 - This folder should have minimal access.
 - Frequent backups are recommended for this folder.
 Recall that keys-backups are sensitive process to handle correctly since you're making copies of keys, and possibly increasing the risk of leakeage.
-- You can reduce the blast-radius of data loss by thinking about different strategies to keep the balances from these wallets addresses to a minimum.
+- You can reduce the blast-radius of data loss by thinking about different strategies to keep the balances from these wallet addresses to a minimum.

 There's some discussion to allow Lotus to use an external component for signing, which allows to minimize these risks.
 Whenever that feature is ready, there's a high chance that this document will be updated to explain how to leverage that new feature for Powergate.